 Yellow Fever Inoculation certificate – if travelling to Zambia or East Africa, you need to have a yellow fever inoculation (no less than 10 days before travel) and will need to have a certificate/card as proof when entering the country.

 We recommend a tip of US$15 per guest per day for a driver/guide while on safari.
 We also recommend a general tip of $10 per guest per day at safari lodges/camps, and $5 per guest per day at beach hotels/resorts, to be shared amongst the general staff.

 IT IS YOUR RESPONSIBILITY TO OBTAIN THE NECESSARY VISAS FOR YOUR TRIP.

-If you are getting visas on arrival please ensure that you keep approximately $100 per person per visa in cash for thli.
+If you are getting visas on arrival please ensure that you keep approximately $100 per person per visa.

-Tanzania- visas are required and can be obtained on arrival at a cost of $100 for American and $50 for European citizens.
+Tanzania- visas are required and can be obtained on arrival for $100 for Americans and $50 for European citizens.
 Note - Passengers flying to the Selous or Ruaha from Dar, or from Wilson to Kilimanjaro with onward connections, will be required to have their visas in advance of travel as the onward flight will not wait for what can be a lengthy queue on arrival.

-Zimbabwe and Zambia - visas are required and can be obtained on arrival at a cost of $50-$100.
+Zimbabwe and Zambia - visas are required and can be obtained on arrival for $50-$100.

 Botswana, Malawi, Namibia, Mauritius and South Africa – visas are not needed though please ensure that your passport is valid as above.